 The largest portion of the District's net position is the classification Net Investment in Capital Assets.
 This classification reflects the District's investment in capital assets (land, intangible assets such as easements and water rights, buildings, plant, and equipment) less any remaining related debt.
 The District uses its capital assets to provide services to its customers.
-The classification Net Investment in Capital Assets increased by approximately \$55,000 in 2019, as depreciation nearly offset payments on debt and capital asset acquisitions.
+The classification Net Investment in Capital Assets increased by approximately \$2.0 million in 2020, as debt was paid off and assets were added in the correction related to prior years specified above.

 The remainder of the District's net position is unrestricted, which may be used to meet the District's ongoing obligations to customers and creditors.
-Unrestricted net position increased \$1.0 million in 2019, as operating revenues exceeded expenses.
+Unrestricted net position decreased \$95,000 in 2020, as cash was used to pay down debt and purchase capital assets.

-CONDENSED COMPARATIVE STATEMENT OF CHANGES IN FUND NET POSITION For the year ended December 31, 2019 and 2018
+CONDENSED COMPARATIVE STATEMENT OF CHANGES IN FUND NET POSITION For the year ended December 31, 2020 and 2019